volcano-sh/volcano/doc/design/README.md

-This directory includes all design doc of kube-arbitrator.
+This directory includes all design doc of kube-batch.